Advanced usage

 # Train the masked neural Bayes estimator

 Once trained, we can apply our masked neural Bayes estimator to (incomplete) observed data.
-The data must be encoded in the same manner that was done during training.
+The data must be encoded in the same manner as during training.
 Below, we use simulated data as a surrogate for real data, with a missingness proportion of 0.25:

 Let $\boldsymbol{Z}_1$ and $\boldsymbol{Z}_2$ denote the observed and unobserved (i.e., missing) data, respectively, and let $\boldsymbol{Z} \equiv (\boldsymbol{Z}_1', \boldsymbol{Z}_2')'$ denote the complete data.
 A classical approach to facilitating inference when data are missing is the expectation-maximisation (EM) algorithm.
-The neural EM algorithm is an approximate version of the conventional (Bayesian) Monte Carlo EM algorithm which, at the $l$th iteration, updates the parameter vector through
+The neural EM algorithm (Sainsbury-Dale et al., 2025) is an approximate version of the conventional (Bayesian) Monte Carlo EM algorithm which, at the $l$th iteration, updates the parameter vector through

 # Construct DeepSet object